7 Mistakes to Avoid When Hiring a Business Tax Preparer

-An accountant might be competent to help you, but if your business is complicated at all, your tax advisor should be a CPA.
+An accountant might be competent to help you, but if your business is complicated at all, your tax advisor should be a CPA or Enrolled Agent.

 Find a tax professional who is willing to play offense on taxes and to assertively go after tax savings measures.
-Your strategy should be "What's the least I need to pay in business taxes—legally, of course?
-(It might be helpful to read this article about tax avoidance vs. tax evasion.)
+Your strategy should be "What's the least I need to pay in business taxes—legally?"
+(It might be helpful to read this article about tax avoidance versus tax evasion.)

 Not Looking at the Big Picture